horchi/vdrOnOdroidN2Plus/README.md

 ```
 To show the plugin state ```vdrctl```

-Show how the VDR will be started with all his plugins and argumnets
+Show how the VDR will be started with all his plugins and arguments
 ```vdr --show```